Canadian Journal of Native Education, Volume 27, Number 1, 2003

 Dr. Rhonda L. Paulsen

 Literacy has been perceived as being synonymous with culture, tradition, world view, languages and ways of knowing.
-In the perspective of Aboriginal peoples, literacy is not restricted to the written word; the true meaning of literacy is not confined to the page.
+In the perspective of First Nations, Inuit, and Metis peoples, literacy is not restricted to the written word; the true meaning of literacy is not confined to the page.
 This research shows that when one looks beyond the page and outside the limitations of words, one can begin exploring concepts and evidences of literacy.

-Oral tradition, storytelling, culture, and language: these are aspects encapsulated in the definition of Native literacy explored in this article.
-As well, the differences between Native and Euro-Western definitions of literacy and the implications in the field of education are addressed.
-This is particularly important when Native students are measured against Euro-Western standards and their learning ability and aptitude measured accordingly.
+Oral tradition, storytelling, culture, and language: these are aspects encapsulated in the definition of literacy explored in this article.
 This article also explores the concept that significant learning occurs beyond the school walls.
-Learning – and the developmental process of literacy – is never finished; it is a part of everyday living: a lifelong process and a living language.
+Learning is never 'finished'; it is a part of everyday living and a lifelong process.